MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 The third person pronouns are morphologically and syntactically identical to demonstrative pronouns, which are described in detail in the following section.

-As the main arguments of verb phrases are indexed on the verb, these pronouns are rarely seen outside of prepositional phrases.
+Because the main arguments of verb phrases are indexed on the verb, these pronouns are rarely seen outside of prepositional phrases.

 <!--